basho/riak_shell/README.md

     "This is how you use my function";
 ```

-If you have a function with the same name that appears in 2 EXT modules riak_shell will not start.
+If you have a function with the same name that appears in 2 EXT modules riak-shell will not start.
 It will not check if the arities match.
 You may have the same function with different arities in the same module - but there is only one help call.

 As a convenience to the developer there is a module called:
 ```